wp-plugins/basic-google-maps-placemarks/readme.txt

 3. Edit the place where the map is embedded and add the category parameter to the shortcode.
 For example: [bgmp-map categories="restaurants,record-stores"] or [bgmp-map categories="parks"].
 Use the category's slug, which is displayed on the Categories page in step 1.
 Separate each slug with a comma.
 4. You can add the [bgmp-map] shortcode to multiple pages, each time using a different set of categories.

-*Setting the stacking order of markers:*
+*Setting the stacking order of overlapping markers:*

-> If two markers are overlapping, you can give one of them a higher stacking order than the other to determine which one will appear on top.
-Edit the placemark and enter the number in the Stacking Order meta box in the right column.
+1. Choose which placemark you want to appear on top and edit it.
+2. Enter a number in the Stacking Order meta box in the right column that is greater than the other placemark's stacking order.

 *Adding a text-based list of placemarks to a page:*

-> Edit the page you want the list to appear on and type `[bgmp-list]`.
+1. Edit the post or page you want the list to appear on.
+2. Type `[bgmp-list]` in the context area.
+3. Click the 'Publish' or 'Update' button.

 Check [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and [support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) if you have any questions.